r5valkyrie/docs/docs/mrvn-radiant.md

 In order to apply materials to world geometry, select the geo brush, browse inside your Texture Inspector for the Material / Texture you want to apply (open folders and sub-folders with double left click), select the geometry brush and then double-click the Material in the Texture Inspector window.
 Note: the previews only show albedo / diffuse maps but the materials include all other texture maps used.

-# Chapter 6: Decals

-## What Are Decals?

-## How To Apply Decals To World Geometry

-# Chapter 7: The Terrain Tool

-The Terrain Tool uses Source Engine displacements to create terrain meshes.

-Displacements are a complex topic.
-It is recommended to read [this article from the Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Displacement) for more information on this subject.

-# Chapter 8: Getting Started On Your First Map
+# Chapter 6: Getting Started On Your First Map

 In order to be able to playtest your map and iterate on its design, you must first name and save your map.